peterDijk/n8n-and-mcpservers/README.md

 ## TODO

 - [ ] store the postgres data in the project root, so that the n8n workflows are available for everybody.
 Trying in PR: https://github.com/peterDijk/n8n-and-mcpservers/pull/4
-- [ ] setup nginx to serve n8n.
-Allows us to disable gzip compression what is apparently needed to be able to connect

 ## Configuration